ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 For the Verifier identity, it is critical for a Relying Party to review the certificate and chain of trust <!-- Henk(old): term not introduced, will have to introduce beforehand --> for that Verifier.
 Additionally, the Relying Party must have confidence that the Trustworthiness Claims being relied upon from the Verifier considered the chain of trust for the Attesting Environment <!-- Henk(old): more the reason to introduce the term -->.

-There are two categories of Verifier identities defined in this document.
-This list is extensible:
+There are two catergorizations Verifier identities defined in this document.

 * verifier build: a unique instance of a software build running as a Verifier.
 * verifier developer: the organizational unit responsible for a particular 'verifier build'.

+Within each category, communicating the identity can be accomplished via a variety of objects and encodings.

 ### Communicating Identity